-The distinctions between different guns on the basis of whether they have an acceptable chamber loaded indicator are also unconstitutional given the wholly arbitrary manner in which California regulators determine whether a CLI is sufficient.
+The distinctions between different guns on the basis of whether they have an acceptable chamber loaded indicator are also unconstitutional given the wholly arbitrary manner in which California regulators determine whether a CLI is sufficient - asking around at the office whether random regulatory employees understand the CLI's message.
 While the California Legislature might have established "minimal guidelines," City of Chicago v.
 Morales, 527 U.S. 41, 60 (1999) defining a CLI based on design intent and characteristics, Cal.
 Penal Code § 16380, the regulatory practice is untethered from the legislative standard and in the end amounts to "because we said so."
 Of course, since the government does not ban revolvers or exceedingly popular handguns that fire rimfire rounds such as the .22, CLIs will always be missing from significant numbers of handguns.

-These and other senseless distinctions are inevitable considering the handgun roster law's audacious mission: to make a complete list of all lawful handguns, and substitute the design and feature preferences of legislators and regulators for that of a market comprising hundreds of millions of people over the course of generations.
+These and other senseless distinctions are inevitable considering the audacious mission of the handgun roster law: to make a complete list of all lawful handguns, and substitute the design and feature preferences of legislators and regulators for that of a market comprising hundreds of millions of people over the course of generations.
+That this project intrudes into the exercise of a fundamental right calls for its abandonment.